FAQs

 There are a number of potential arrangements that can fall under the standard of joint custody.

 Joint legal custody: Both parents share in the decisions affecting their children.
-Neither parent may make a major decision (e.g., school, medical decisions) without the explicit consent of the other parent.
+Neither parent may make a major decision (e.g., school or medical decisions) without the explicit consent of the other parent.

 Joint physical custody: Each parent has significant periods of physical custody of their child.
 In practice, however, a parent may be awarded joint physical custody even though they may only see their children on weekends.